BrianLesko/camera-server-udp-python/readme.md

 # Live Camera feed
-Broadcast a live camera feed and pick it up from any web browser on a computer connected to the same LAN network.
-This approach uses the web application library streamlit and utilizes the cache data method to store the image data in the HTTP cache.
+Broadcast a live camera feed and pick it up from a computer that can run the client.py file & must be connected to the same LAN network.

-The transmission is good enough for real time use.
+The transmission latency is better than my previous HTTP streaming project

 &nbsp;